Research has shown that students who live in residence halls…

 Interested in joining us?
 Find out more!

 Ouachita’s facilities also reflect the residential philosophy.
 Freshmen are encouraged to request a roommate or complete a roommate matching form, which admissions and housing staffs use to pair a student with a roommate and suitemates.
-Beginning in the Fall 2009, freshmen women will be housed primarily in Crawford Hall while men will be housed in Flippen and Perrin Halls.
+Freshmen women are housed in Frances Crawford Hall while men are housed both in Flippen-Perrin Hall and O.C.
+Bailey.
 These halls are large, allowing students to get to know many of their classmates.

 Upperclass students choose their own roommates and suitemates.
 Based on seniority, they also choose thier housing assignment.